WEATHER WATCH ISSUED: STRONG WINDS

 A yellow weather watch has been issued for STRONG WINDS.

-Our bespoke chart below highlights wind gusts above 40 mph along with a pressure chart for that given time frame and shows the deepening low nicely.
-Also we have added the wind gust values for you but as ever these totals are for guidance only and not the actual totals we may receive.
+Our bespoke chart below highlights wind gusts above 40 mph along with a pressure chart for that given time frame.
+This chart is for guidance only and not the actual totals we may receive.
 This may fluctuate either way yet as the strength and areas affected may still change, given the complex nature of deepening lows.

 As ever I’ll monitor the situation closely and update further when necessary so please keep posted across all our social media outlets.